shlomihod/nn_modularity/README.md

-# Pruned Neural Networks are Surprisingly Modular
+# The Nature of the “Surprisingly Clusterable” Phenomenon in Pruned MLPs

 ## Results